elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 # Motivation

-The Reporting-enabled applications should use the recommended practice of having a customized URL for Reporting, where UI features like navigation and auto-complete disabled.
-The customized reporting URLs can solve any rendering issue in a PDF or PNG, without needing extra CSS to be injected into the page.
+The Reporting team wants all applications to support a customized URLs, such as Canvas does with its `#/export/workpad/pdf/{workpadId}` UI route.
+The customized URL is where an app can solve any rendering issue in a PDF or PNG, without needing extra CSS to be injected into the page.

 However, many low-level plugins have been added to the UI over time.
 These run on every page and an application can not turn them off.
 Reporting performance is negatively affected by this type of code.
+When the Reporting team analyzes customer logs to figure out why a job timed out, we sometimes see requests for the newsfeed API and telemetry API: services that aren't needed during a reporting job.

+In 7.12.0, using the customized `/export/workpad/pdf` in Canvas, the Sample Data Flights workpad loads 163 requests.
+Most of thees requests don't come from the app itself but from the application container code that Canvas can't turn off.

 # Detailed design

-The plugin is low-level as it has no dependencies of its own, so other low-level plugins can depend on it.

 The Screenshot Mode Service is an entirely new plugin that has an API method that returns a Boolean.
 The return value tells the plugin whether or not it should render itself to optimize for non-interactivity.

+The plugin is low-level as it has no dependencies of its own, so other low-level plugins can depend on it.

 ## Interface
-The `setupDeps.screenshotMode` object has a single purpose: tell a low-level plugin if the page is rendering in screenshot capture mode.
-The plugin decides what to do with that information.
+A plugin would depend on `screenshotMode` in kibana.json.
+That provides `screenshotMode` as a plugin object.
+The plugin's purpose is to know when the page is rendered for screenshot capture, and to interact with plugins through an API.
+It allows plugins to decides what to do with the screenshot mode information.

 ```
 interface IScreenshotModeServiceSetup {